Mackjordan/Elemental-Security/Tools, Tactics and Stratagies/Scanning-Techniques.md

 * Scanning authentication can be credentialed or non-credentialed.

 ### Non-intrusive Vulnerability Scanners
-Non-intrusive scanning applications identify the active operating system, applications, and ports by scanning the target system’s attributes ( e,g, inspecting the file system for specific files or files versions, checking the regerity for specific values, looking for security updates, discover which services are listening.
+Non-intrusive scanning applications identify the active operating system, applications, and ports by scanning the target system’s attributes ( e,g, inspecting the file system for specific files or files versions, checking the regiristy for specific values, looking for security updates, discover which services are listening.
 * Non-intrusive scanners can report on but do not attempts to exploit vulnerabilities.
-* Non-intrusive scanners can report on misconfigurations.
+* Non-intrusive scanners can report on misconfiguration.
 * Non-intrusive scanners do not take action to resolve security problems.

 ### intrusive Vulnerability Scanners